2020 Amir of Qatar Cup

-The 2020 Emir of Qatar Cup was the 48th edition of the Qatari cup tournament in men's football.
+The 2020 Amir of Qatar Cup (named Amir Cup since 2019) was the 48th edition of the Qatari cup tournament in men's football.
 It was played by the first and second level divisions of the Qatari football league structure.
 Due to the COVID-19 pandemic in Qatar, it was initially postponed.
-Al Sadd defeated Al Arabi 2–1 in the Final to win the cup, guaranteeing a place in the 2021 AFC Champions League.
+Al Sadd defeated Al Arabi 2–1 in the final to win the cup and a place in the 2021 AFC Champions League.

 Note: all matches in Qatar time (GMT+3).